 It is Always a Good Idea to Have an Expert Inspect

 Before storing your recurve bow, try to also grab the opportunity to have your gear inspected by an expert.
 This isn’t just because fixes can be identified or straightaway done on the spot.
 A bow expert may also be able to determine the state of your recurve bow during the storage phase.

 This is great if you plan to store your recurve bow for a long period of time!

 Bonus: Elements that Will Damage Your Recurve Bow

 We’d also want to quickly list down some of the elements that may damage your gear during storage!

 - Tension - this primarily focuses on the bow strings.
 The reason why you’d want your recurve bow properly stored is because the bow strings need to be preserved.
 This is also the reason why some archers opt to unstring - you want the bow strings kept in a safe place too!

 - Bow Tension - when hanging a recurve bow, always use 2 or more pegs.
 Using a single peg or nail will warp or even break apart the recurve bow!

-- Heat and Cold - for both ends of the weather spectrum.
+- Heat and Cold - neither end of the weather spectrum is good for your bow.
 Storing a recurve bow on either hot or cold conditions may break your bow.
 Additionally, extreme weather conditions may also damage your bow strings!
 Hard cases, soft cases, and specialized backpacks are popular among shooters for the temperature issue alone!

 - Direct Sunlight - direct exposure to the sun’s rays may warp some recurve bow models!